ThibaultNGUYEN26/ThibaultNGUYEN26/README.md

 # Welcome to My GitHub Profile! 👋
 Hello!
-I'm Thibault NGUYEN, a Software Engineer passionate about coding and technology.
-Below is a small C++ program that represents a bit of what I do and my enthusiasm for programming.
+I'm Thibault NGUYEN, a student at 42 Nice passionate about coding and technology.
 Feel free to explore my repositories and connect with me!

 ## 🚀 About Me